-Coral reef is the mass of corals build up by accumulation of skeletons of coral polyps and other marine organisms.
+Coral reef is the mass of corals build-up by the accumulation of skeletons of coral polyps and other marine organisms.

 The following are 3 types of coral reefs.

-- Atoll – this is the coral reef surrounding a central lagoon, commonly found among the island of Southern Pacific.
-It is believed that atoll has been formed above former island; as these submerged either as the result of subsidence of sea floor or rise of sea level, these submerged island provided the base for coral growth which grew seaward and outward to form atoll.
+It is believed that atoll has been formed above the former island; as these submerged either as the result of subsidence of ocean floor or the rise of sea level, these submerged islands provided the base for coral growth which grew seaward and outward to form atoll.